Convox to Kubernetes Resource Mapping Reference

 system=convox,rack=<rack-name>,app=<app-name>, andservice=<service-name>. - Declarative Configuration: Your

-convox.ymlfile is the single source of truth, which Convox translates into Kubernetes Deployments, Services, Ingresses, and other resource types.
+convox.ymlfile is the authoritative definition, which Convox translates into Kubernetes Deployments, Services, Ingresses, and other resource types.

-Understanding these mappings allows you to leverage the full power of Kubernetes for advanced debugging and observability while still benefiting from the simplicity of the Convox developer experience.
+Understanding these mappings allows you to use the full range of Kubernetes tooling for advanced debugging and observability while still benefiting from the simplicity of the Convox developer experience.

 Namespace Mapping